pyweeker/Bevy_and_Egui/README.md

 # Bevy_and_Egui

-trying to work with Bevy 0.6 + Egui
+trying to work with Bevy 0.6 + Egui thanks to bevy_egui

 DONE
 + rotation